Student-Team-Projects/Anteater/README.md

 ### Backend

-The backend of the debugger consists of:
+The backend of Anteater consists of:
 - `event.h` and `tracer.bpf.c` which collect and sends the events on the kernel side
 - `bpf_provider` which receives the events on the debugger side, and exposes them to other parts of the program